developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 When set to true, the barcode scanner reads all barcode types that the scanner is capable of reading.
-When set to false, the barcode scanner will not be able to decode any symbologies.
-This is most useful when settine the scanner to a default state before enabling only the required symbologies.
-The fewer symbologies enabled, the faster the decoding performance of.
+When set to false, the barcode scanner can decode no symbologies.
+A setting of false can be useful for resetting the scanner to a default state before subsequently enabling only the required symbologies.
+The fewer symbologies enabled, the faster the decoding performance.

 This property will return true only if all symbologies supported by the scanner are enabled.
 Returns a value of false if only a subset of supported symbologies are enabled.
 Note that some decoders will not be enabled as some symbologies use the same systems to encode data, making it impossible to differentiate between them.
 For example: "canpostal" and "auspostal" both use a 4-state system, so devices will enable either "canpostal" OR "auspostal" ONLY when "alldecoders" is enabled.
 Note that other symbologies also share the 4-state system.

 ####Access